-Trigger: Net decrease of 200 or more unlimited parking stalls in and around Downtown (offset by effective increases in the unlimited parking supply though management, such as new parking through shared parking agreements.)

-- Action: Implement an employee parking permit program where employees may apply for a permit to allow all-day parking in select time-limited or paid parking zones. - Reasoning: As shown in Figure 3, 1,001 parking stalls with no restrictions have been identified within a short walk of the Downtown commercial district that can serve employee parking needs.
+- Trigger: Net decrease of 200 or more unlimited parking stalls in and around Downtown (offset by effective increases in the unlimited parking supply though management, such as new parking through shared parking agreements.) - Action: Implement an employee parking permit program where employees may apply for a permit to allow all-day parking in select time-limited or paid parking zones. - Reasoning: As shown in Figure 3, 1,001 parking stalls with no restrictions have been identified within a short walk of the Downtown commercial district that can serve employee parking needs.
 Converting some of these free, unlimited parking to time-limited or paid parking will have the effect of reducing the parking supply available to employees.
 The identified areas have the capacity to absorb a certain amount of displaced employee parking, but a net decrease of 200 or more stalls available to employees will likely trigger a need to accommodate employees in Downtown through a permit program.
 An employee permit program would require the Town to distribute a limited number of permits to Downtown employers.
 Permits would exempt the owners from time limits or paid parking fees in certain lots or on-street areas.
 By requiring permit holders to register with the Town, the Town would have a robust data set of employee parking demand in Downtown and would allow for more advanced Transportation Demand Management (TDM) programs, such as incentives for those who opt out of the program in favor of alternative modes of transportation to Downtown.
-(Example: Converting all the Deloney Lot, Miller Park Lot, Center for the Arts Lot, and portions of Millward Street and Simpson Avenue to time-limited visitor parking would likely trigger the need to find additional employee parking or implement an employee permit program). - Intended Outcomes: Mitigation of impacts to employees caused by other strategies, increased employee utilization of alternative modes.
+(Example: Converting all the Deloney Lot, Miller Park Lot, Center for the Arts Lot, and portions of Millward Street and Simpson Avenue to time-limited visitor parking would likely trigger the need to find additional employee parking or implement an employee permit program).